SSaquif/firebase-auth/README.md

 # Firebase Auth

+:exclamation: :exclamation: Please DO NOT copy and paste code.
+Very Important you understand what's going on. :exclamation: :exclamation:

 Please follow [Scott's Repo](https://github.com/cb-i-4/m6-3-dbs--firebase) on how to first configure [firebase](https://firebase.google.com/) through your browser and receive your config info, if u haven't already.

 _This is basically my flow when I work with firebase auth.
 So there could be issues I have not faced :stuck_out_tongue_closed_eyes:_